matthew-piziak/devrandom/README.md

-Hello Symbio.nt!
-Here is a clone of `$ cat /dev/random`, i.e. a blocking
-pseudorandom number generator which gathers randomness from environmental noise.
+Hello Symbiont!
+Here is a clone of `$ cat /dev/random`, i.e. a blocking pseudorandom number generator which gathers randomness from environmental noise.